gopeshwark/react-reduxjs-toolkit-students-info/README.md

-# Student Database with reactjs-toolkit
+# Student Database with reactjs-toolkit (Slice and Entity Adapter Function)

 ## Table of Contents